spodduturire/Reinforcement-Learning/GridWorld Problem/README.txt

-This script aims to find an optimal policy to solve the GridWorld Problem.
-The value iteration algorithm is used to iteratively calculate the optimal value function for this problem, which in turn gives us the optimal policy.
+The following scripts aims to find an optimal policy to solve the GridWorld Problem using different approaches.

+1) Value Iteration
+2) Temporal Difference Learning
+3) Prioritized Sweeping
+4) Epsilon Greedy n-Step SARSA